 The Devil Rides Out is a British horror film which offered the horror film legend Christopher Lee a rare chance to play the hero on screen.
 The film is based upon the novel of the same name which was written by Dennis Wheatley, and which was published in 1934.

-Whether or not you believe in the supernatural, I think that it simply can’t be denied that the Devil and Satanism are two things guaranteed to chill the blood of any sane person.
-This film taps into the fear, the horror, and the revulsion that both of these things make you feel.
+Whether or not you believe in the supernatural, I think that it simply cannot be denied that the Devil and Satanism are two things guaranteed to chill the blood of any sane person.
+This film taps into the fear, the horror, and the revulsion that both of these things make people feel.

 I consider The Devil Rides Out to be one of the best horror films to ever come out of Hammer Studios.
-Unlike many of their other films, this one doesn’t rely on blood and shocks to be scary.
-This film is more intent on slowly building up tension and in making you feel uneasy.
-This film is one to make the hair on the back of your neck stand on end and it is a horror that I find really messes with your head.
+Unlike many of the studios other films, this one doesn’t rely on blood and shocks to be scary; this film is much more intent on slowly building up the tension and is more concerned with making you feel uneasy as the film goes on.
+This film is also one guaranteed to make the hair on the back of your neck stand on end.

 I love the film for how creepy it is.
-There are many creepy moments throughout the film with the protective circle sequence being a standout.
-The sequence where the cult call up the Devil himself is very frightening and unnerving to watch.
+There are many scary moments throughout the film, with the unforgettable protective circle sequence being a real standout.
+The sequence where the cult call up the Devil himself is also very frightening and quite unnerving to watch.

-Greene does a good job of conveying his characters growing belief and acceptance of the otherworldly forces he keeps encountering.
-Mowe does a good job of making Simon likeable and showing his struggle against the evil he is being forced into being a part of.
+Leon does a good job of conveying his characters growing belief and acceptance of the otherworldly forces he keeps encountering.
+Patrick does a good job of making Simon likeable and showing his struggle against the evil he is being forced into being a part of.

 Charles Gray is downright scary as the main villain of the film.
 Gray plays a Devil worshipper and Satanic cult leader who can bend people to his will.
 This man is not someone to let your guard down around.